-The storytellers performing in ISC’s 2014 programming are being featured as part of the Desmund Tutu Peace Foundation - USA website and social media pages.
-The site will also feature the National Storytelling Festival, which will reach its followers and readers worldwide and provide greater exposure to ISC’s website.
+The storytellers performing in ISC’s 2014 programming were featured as part of the Desmund Tutu Peace Foundation – USA website and social media pages.
+The site also featured the National Storytelling Festival, which reached followers and readers worldwide and provided greater exposure to ISC’s website.

 ISC is one of only 100 affiliates of the Smithsonian Institution, nationwide.
 Through this partnership, the Center collaborates on Smithsonian’s programs to advance the cause of storytelling.

 In association with the American Folklife Center of the Library of Congress, ISC developed a national and international program to collect, preserve, and disseminate information and materials about the traditions, practice, and application of storytelling.

 The repository for this information and materials is the International Storytelling Collection—located at the Library of Congress in Washington, D.C.
 ISC plans to provide on-site and online access to the Collection at our facilities in Jonesborough.

 Following a successful regional workshop, ISC launched a national leadership training initiative for the United Way of America in 2008.
 Leading a series of workshops at the Center in Jonesborough and in venues across the country, ISC trained United Way leaders in how to use storytelling to enhance the organization’s communications efforts, fundraising events, internal management, and impact on communities.
 The collaboration marked ISC’s first opportunity to use storytelling as a training tool within a national organization.

 The Center engaged in providing opportunities for the Jet Propulsion Laboratory to learn how to use storytelling to strengthen JPL’s programs in public awareness and formal and informal education.